 Now, more such “Future Vision” concept videos have hit us in recent weeks, but this time from Microsoft and RIM—two corporations that started out real strong but have become widely known for the worst lack of visionary leadership across the industry with the possible exception of HP.

 Let’s check out Microsoft’s vision first:

 Microsoft—Productivity Future Vision (2011)

 Moreover, it’s sloppy and lazy.
-Josh Farmer over at Opinionated Type noticed a few things, among them:
+Josh Farmer from Opinionated Type (no longer online, but cached by John Gruber) noticed a few things, among them:

 - There is no difference between a tap that selects, records, enters a chat, or backtracks.
 And no one is confused about this.

 - The future is filled with iPad- and iPhone-type devices, down to the details—rounded corners, good and neutral typography, gadget dimensions, etc.